 Mencap’s report outlines the main barriers to quality health provision for people with a learning disability, such as the lack of reasonable adjustments in hospital, which requires better communication, more time and clearer information.

 There is a lack of training and understanding about learning disability.
-Research conducted by Mencap England in 2018 showed that 66% of healthcare professionals would welcome more learning disability training.
+Research Research is a way of finding out information which could come from books, or asking people what they think. conducted by Mencap England in 2018 showed that 66% of healthcare professionals would welcome more learning disability training.

 Alora and Selina's story